E-06 Bladed Spinner: Sonic Adventure's Flying Badnik

 Because of its aerial placement and contact damage. -

-No, it is a designation from guides. -
+No, it's a designation from the Archie Sonic comics. -

 Can it be avoided?

-Yes, in many cases it is possible to bypass the enemy. -
+Yes, in many cases it's possible to bypass the enemy. -

 Does it appear in other Sonic games?

-It is primarily associated with Sonic Adventure, with similar Badniks in other titles.
+It is mainly associated with Sonic Adventure, with similar Badniks in other titles.